-How to Cook Lentil Soup in the Instant Pot?
+How to Make Lentil Soup in the Instant Pot?

 - So, first, you need to prep the ingredients.
-Chop the veggies up, wash the lentils (no need to soak them first), collect the herbs and spices, and open the tomato can.
+Chop up the veggies, wash the lentils (no need to soak them first), collect the herbs and spices, and open the tomato can.

-- Dump everything (except for the spinach leaves) in the Instant Pot, and give it a mix.
+- Dump everything (except for the spinach leaves) in the Instant Pot, and give it a stir.